 (Red, North, Fire, Controller, Director, Driver, Dominance, Decisive)

 “When is this meeting over so we can do stuff?”

 Why Dragons are awesome: Dragons are decisive and like to get stuff done.
+They are action-oriented and efficient.
 They hate long meetings, and they’d usually rather juggle live cobras than have to do a wishy-washy ice breaker.
 Dragons will drive teams to take actions and to be expedient.
 They wish you would stop reading stupid blog posts like this and do something, like your job.